 Financial Assistance Policy

 St. Luke's Hospital provides care to patients consistent with its mission and values.
-Financial Assistance is available to who reside in the community we serve and who are uninsured or underinsured and do not have adequate financial resources to pay for necessary healthcare services provided.
+Financial Assistance is available to those who reside in the community we serve, who are uninsured or underinsured and do not have adequate financial resources to pay for necessary healthcare services provided.
+Financial assistance does not apply to internationally traveling/vacationing patients who seek treatment at St. Luke's Hospital.
+Non-US citizens and US citizens living outside the USA are not eligible for financial assistance; this includes patients on a visa and international students.
+This does not include undocumented individuals living in the US.
 St. Luke's Hospital will use its best efforts to provide financial assistance fairly and consistently, balancing our patients' needs for financial assistance with St. Luke's Hospital's broader fiscal responsibility, and taking into consideration each patient's specific needs.
 Information gathered to determine whether or not a patient qualifies for Financial Assistance is kept confidential and is limited to only those directly involved with the determination process and is considered "protected health information" under HIPAA.

 Financial Assistance Applications

 Patients may request an application for financial assistance through Social Services, Patient Billing, or any St. Luke's employee who, if unable to directly assist the patient, can direct them to the appropriate personnel.
-Applications are available in the hospital, at all registration areas and the cashier's office as well as on-line via the hospital website:
+Applications are available in the hospital, at all registration areas and the cashier's office as well as on-line via the link below:

-Completed applications are processed within fourteen (14) days of receipt and a letter of determination is mailed to all patients who apply.
+Completed applications are processed within five days of receipt and a letter of determination is mailed to all patients who apply.
 Patients are asked to comply with providing supporting documentation to assist in the determination process.
 A patient's failure to provide all requested information may result in a delay of determination.
 Only one application is necessary and consideration will be taken for multiple accounts for the patient/guarantor.
 If a patient qualifies for a partial reduction in their account balance, but is not able to pay their remaining balance in full, an interest free payment plan is available so that patients can pay through monthly installments.
+If a patient is unable to provide the requested documentation, please call 314-576-8100 to inform us why the documents are not able to be provided.

 St. Luke's Hospital reaches out to self-pay and underinsured patients in a number of ways, including raising patient awareness of Medicaid health insurance.
 By assisting our patients with the application process, St. Luke's Hospital helps patients obtain the benefits for which they qualify.
 A Financial Counselor may contact you during your stay in the hospital or after you are discharged to assist you in the application process.